 Created in 2014, the Buffalo Institute for Genomics (BIG) and Data Analytics provides informatics and biomedical expertise to advance genomic medicine.
 A $100 million New York State grant to the University at Buffalo and the New York Genome Center in Manhattan created this unique partnership to make the state a leader in the field.
 BIG also is a regional asset, offering operational resources to industry partners, helping them in innovative practices and processes as well as creating jobs.

 Contact a Business and Entrepreneur Partnerships team member today!

 Buffalo Institute for Genomics and Data Analytics

 The Center of Excellence in Bioinformatics & Life Sciences boasts cutting edge facilities in Next Generation Sequencing & Expression.
-The UB Genomics and Bioinformatics Core serves SUNY at Buffalo, Roswell Park Cancer Institute, WNY businesses, and institutions nationwide.
-Next-Gen Sequencing services are provided using the illumina HiSeq 2500, and Ion Torrent PGM and Ion Proton platforms.
+The UB Genomics and Bioinformatics Core serves the university and Roswell Park Cancer Institute as well as regional and national businesses and institutions.
+Services use the illumina HiSeq 2500, Torrent PGM and Ion Proton platforms.
 The core also provides expression analysis services on all Affymetrix platforms including 3'expression, miRNA, exon, and gene arrays.

 Norma J. Nowak, PhD